Last Edit 1/16/2023 - Added and optimized instructions

 - Correct amount and type of brake pads

-- If you bought the rear kit, 2 hubcentric spacers
+- If you bought the rear kit with 1 piece rotors, 2 hubcentric spacers

 - 1 or 2 Hardware packs that is not punctured etc. Front and rear kits use the same hardware packs.
 Each hardware pack is enough to do 2 calipers.
 Each pack will contain